 Published, in April 2018, was Multimodality, Poetry and Poetics (Routledge, New York).
 See https://www.routledge.com/Multimodality-Poetry-and-Poetics/Andrews/p/book/9781138696600

 I am co-series editor (with Vicki Wienand) and Chair of the International Advisory Board for the Cambridge School Shakespeare, now in its third edition.
 I edited Hamlet for the new edition.
-A Chinese edition of the series will appear from Beijing Language and Culture University Press from 2020.
+A complete Chinese edition of the series will appear from Beijing Language and Culture University Press from 2020.
+It is now edited and in print.